Sunday, November 6, 2011

 Weiner "victim" of poor lying skills

 While strolling through the blogosphere, I'm finding a lot of media items that seem to be expressing empathy, sadness, and even notes on the bleak, spiritless decor of the room in which Representative Anthony Weiner (D-N.Y) admitted he sent illicit photos and e-mails to young women.
-The photo in particular question has been one of him in a pair of grey shorts that was sent to a college student via Weiner's Twitter account.
+The photo in question is one of him in a pair of grey shorts that was sent to a college student via Weiner's Twitter account.

 And so today the Congressman has now confessed it was his doing all along (gasp!).
 In predictable fashion, the liberal media began bestowing victim status upon Representative Weiner, though he already trotted out the "V-word" himself last week.
 "I was the victim of a prank," he said.